t3docs/docker-render-documentation/Documentation/Index.rst

 Windows.

-However, most of this manual is written from the perspective of a Linux user when it comes to the "How to use the container."
+However, most of this manual is written from the perspective of a Linux user when it comes to "How to use the container."

-If you are a Windows user and can help porting the solutions to Windows procedures please contribute your commands and scripts and so on.
+If you are on Windows and can help to port the solutions to Windows - you are welcome.
+Very much!

 -----